Coretool/noGUI/readme.md

 To check if it worked , type `ldd ./[executable name]`.

+##### using the build script

+Nothing special, just copy and paste it into the project root and run it (maybe you'll need root)

 ##### Running noGui

 To run noGui you need either a linuxfb or EGLFS